FAQ BFH diagonal

 Outside the official enrolment period*:

 Your enrolment for BFH diagonal modules is binding by principle.
-You can only unenroll outside the official enrolment period in the following special cases:
+In particular, please check your timetable carefully before enrolling.
+You can only unenrollr from a BFH diagonal module outside the official enrolment period in the following special cases:

-- Overlap with a compulsory module (overlaps with other BFH diagonal modules or with an optional module from your own department are not a reason for unenrolment).
+- Timetable overlap: Overlap with a compulsory module (overlaps with other BFH diagonal modules or an optional module from your own department are not a reason for unenrolment!) or in the case of a subsequent timetable adjustment (confirmation by the department)

 - illness or accident (doctor's certificate)